Lara Krawchuk, MSW, LCSW, MPH

 Owner and Clinical Director of Clinical Services at Healing Concepts, LLC.

 Lara has been working with individuals, families and groups struggling with a wide range of life transitions for over 25 years.
 She offers extensive clinical experience in the fields of cancer care, end of life, grief, living losses, physical illness, professional stress, transition to college, and trauma, Lara enjoys using a combination of talk therapy, Internal Family Systems (IFS) therapy, and creative healing techniques to support families facing change, grief, loss, stress, trauma, and suffering.

 Lara is a nationally recognized expert on grief, loss, coping with physical illness and professional compassion fatigue/vicarious traumatization.
-She teaches many graduate level classes to MSW students including; Advanced Clinical Social Work, Cancer Care, Death, End of Life, and Grief & Loss Across a Life Cycle and Treating Trauma.
+She teaches MSW and continuing education classes including; Advanced Clinical Social Work, Cancer Care, Death, End of Life, and Grief & Loss Across a Life Cycle and Treating Trauma.
 Lara is an long time adjunct professor with the University of Pennsylvania School of Social Policy and Practice and West Chester University's MSW programs.
 She speaks nationally on bereavement, living losses, physical illness, end of life, guided imagery, creative healing and compassion fatigue.
-Lara wrote four chapters for Robert Neimeyer's acclaimed books: Techniques of Grief Therapy: Creative Practices for Counseling the Bereaved and Techniques of Grief Therapy: Assessment and Intervention.
-She also serves on the faculty of Niemeyer's, Portland Institute for Loss and Transition, which offers onsite and online postgraduate Certification in Meaning Reconstruction in Loss.
+Lara wrote four chapters for Robert Neimeyer's acclaimed books: Techniques of Grief Therapy: Creative Practices for Counseling the Bereaved and Techniques of Grief Therapy: Assessment and Intervention and serves on the faculty of Niemeyer's, Portland Institute for Loss and Transition, which offers onsite and online postgraduate Certification in Meaning Reconstruction in Loss.

 Contact Lara at 610-209-3111.

 Lara is seeing clients at our Philadelphia, West Chester and ONLINE offices.